GeethanjaliM25/ADVANCE-MACHINE-LEARNING/README.md

 </pre>

 <p>
-Please ensure your code is clean, well-commented, and structured properly.
+Please ensure your code is clean, readable, and properly structured.
 </p>

 <hr>